 As known, the variation file is a request from the MAH to the SFDA to change or update the registered drug information.
-It is a post-approval regulatory procedure that is frequently takes place after the SFDA drug registration to ensure that the amendments on the registered drug file are approved for marketing.
+It is a post-approval regulatory procedure that frequently takes place after the SFDA drug registration to ensure that the amendments on the registered drug file are approved for marketing.

 Table of contents

-SFDA Variation Guidelines
+Variation Guidelines

 The changes vary from low to high potential risks concerning product quality.
 The manufacturer is encouraged to utilize a risk-based regulatory processes system for;